-The number of producer-car loading sites situated throughout western Canada has been reduced by almost half since the beginning of the GMP, with only 365 of the original 709 left in service at the close of the 2010-11 crop year.
-The first half saw no change in this number, although there was a further shift in the balance between the Class-1 and non-Class-1 carriers as a result of the creation of Big Sky Rail, with those operated by the former falling to 233 from 250, and those of the latter increasing to 132 from 115.

-Even with the reduction in producer-car-loading sites, producer-car shipments have risen significantly over the course of the last twelve years.
-Total shipments in the first half of the 2011-12 crop year increased by 11.1%, to 5,946 carloads from 5,354 carloads a year earlier.
+- The number of producer-car loading sites situated throughout western Canada has been reduced by almost half since the beginning of the GMP, with only 365 of the original 709 left in service at the close of the 2010-11 crop year.
+The first nine months saw another 17 sites transferred from the Class 1 carriers to the smaller non-Class 1 carriers.
+All of these were tied to the creation of Big Sky Rail early in the first quarter, which assumed operation of the sites previously served by CN.
+In addition, CP opened a new site at Bowden, Alberta.
+By the close of the third quarter, these changes had reduced the number of sites operated by the major railways by another 6.4%, to 234, while increasing those tied to the shortlines by 14.8%, to 132. - Even with the reduction in loading sites, producer-car shipments have risen significantly over the course of the last twelve years.
+Total shipments in the first nine months of the 2011-12 crop year increased by 24.6%, to a GMP record of 10,385 carloads from 8,332 carloads a year earlier.